Single Sample DNA + Protein#

 # Drop cells (barcodes) that need to be removed

-# Note: if you do not wish to drop any cells, this code will producs an error (ignore)
+# Note: If no cells are dropped, this code will producs an error (ignore)

 fp_barcodes2 = sample.protein.barcodes("FP")